 Race and Ethnicity

-We all want to live in a society that is fair and has opportunity for all.
+The expressed American ideal is the creation of a society that is fair and has opportunity for all, regardless of individual or group identity.
+Even as we work to build a nation that reflects those ideals, there are challenges to living into its fullest expression.
 This conversation is an opportunity to explore our experience of race and ethnicity.
 Where are we and what do we aspire to for ourselves and our community?

 Let's Get Started!

 Share your name, where you live, what drew you here, and if this is your first conversation.